 Forward-looking neighborhood commemorates Detroit's storied past

-The former 22-acre vacant site located just outside of Downtown is being transformed into a $300 M mixed-use development.
-The site will serve as a new home to hundreds of Detroiters, a destination for neighborhood services and amenities, and an open space network that knits people and landscape together.
-ROSSETTI’s master plan for the site includes 900+ market rate and affordable units across five different housing typologies, 18,000 square feet of neighborhood-scale retail and amenities and potential for an early childhood education center and boutique hotel.
+The former 22-acre vacant site, located just outside of Downtown, is being transformed into a $300 million mixed-use development.
+It will serve as a new home to hundreds of Detroiters, a destination for neighborhood services and amenities, and an open space network that knits people and landscape together.
+The master plan includes 900+ market rate and affordable units across five different housing typologies, 18,000 square feet of neighborhood-scale retail and amenities and potential for an early childhood education center and boutique hotel.
 ROSSETTI collaborated with landscape firm, GGN on the 3.2 acres of public space.